christopher-aube/github-portfolio/README.md

 9. Under the sidebar there is a `Pages` section, go there.

 10. In Build and deployment section, click the `None` button under the Branch title.
-Select the `gh-pages` branch.
+Select the `gh-pages` branch then `Save`.

+    1. Deployments are not instant, it may take a few minutes (or 10!) for your first deployment to complete.
+To check in on the status/progress of your deployment, go to the Code page of your repository.
+In the sidebar there is an Environments section, you should see `github-pages`.
+Clicking that link will bring you to the deployment history of your site.
+An in progress deployment will appear with a yellow rocket ship icon.

 11. It may take a few minutes but you'll see some messaging and a new section appear on the page tell you that your site is live.
 Click the `Visit site` button.